-Christ for the Jews - Chapter 4: Jesus, the Son of David
+Christ for Jews - Chapter 4: Jesus, the Son of David

 The lineage of Jesus as the Son of David is a cornerstone of both the Jewish expectation of the Messiah and the Christian understanding of Jesus’ identity.
 Throughout the Hebrew Scriptures, the promise that a descendant of David would reign as king forever shapes the Messianic hopes of the Jewish people.
 In this chapter, we will explore the significance of Jesus as the Son of David, how His lineage fulfills the Davidic covenant, and what this means for both Jews and Christians today.